mlaursen/react-md/packages/typography/README.md

 <td><code>"button" | "caption" | "headline-1" | "headline-2" | "headline-3" | "headline-4" | "headline-5" |...</code></td>
 <td><code>null</code></td>
 <td>
 An optional text type to render as.
-If both this and the tagName are omitted, only the base typography styles&#10;will be applied.&#10;
+If both this and the tagName are omitted, only the base typography styles will be applied.
+<br /><br />
 </td>
 </tr>
 </tbody>